ramit21/nextjs/README.md

 POC - next js basics

 Nextjs is a wrapper around reactjs that enables react code to be rendered on server.
+It returns HTML response to the browser whereas react sends bundles for the browser to render.

 To run this POC, run npm install, and resume from step 4 below (skipping steps 1-3).